Connect Rotorua – Central and eastern corridor upgrades

 He aha e marohitia ana?

-The Central Corridor project will help improve access, increase safety, and create further opportunities for multi-modal travel in Rotorua’s city centre – from Old Taupo Road to the airport.
+The Central Corridor and Eastern Corridor projects will help improve access, increase safety, and create further opportunities for multi-modal travel in Rotorua’s city centre – from Old Taupo Road to the airport.

-Work includes walking and cycling improvements, as well as safety initiatives, to enable the further growth and revitalisation of businesses in the city centre.
+Work includes walking and cycling improvements, as well as safety initiatives, to enable the further growth and revitalisation of businesses in the city centre and across the district.

 In 2015, Council and the Transport Agency agreed to work towards changing the ownership of SH30A.
 Since then, both parties have been working together to adapt the Central Corridor to support its future local road function and the city centre revitalisation.

-Once the works are complete, ownership of the state highway will be handed to Council to manage as a local road.
+Once the works are complete, ownership of the State Highway 30A (Old Taupo to Sala Street) will be handed to Council to manage as a local road.

 The proposed improvements are as follows: